- Contact information

 Eagles in Wisconsin

 Department of Natural Resources researchers and volunteers have monitored and documented the bald eagle's dramatic recovery in Wisconsin.
 In the early 1970s only a hundred pairs nested in the state.
-Protection efforts - especially the banning of DDT - have allowed populations of our national emblem to rebound in the state.
-In 2012, there were 1,337 known eagle nest territories occupied by breeding adults.
+Protection efforts, especially the banning of DDT, have allowed populations of our national emblem to rebound in the state.
+In 2016, there were a record 1,504 occupied eagle nests found during DNR surveys in the spring.

-Biologists conduct aerial surveys of the nests in spring and summer.
-Eaglets are counted and some are banded.
-Researchers also keep track of eagle injuries to determine what factors contribute to eagle mortality in Wisconsin.
+Biologists conduct aerial surveys of the nests to have up-to-date information about whether nests are occupied so DNR can provide the best guidance to landowners on how to effectively protect bald eagle nests.
+Eagle nests are federally protected by the U.S. Fish and Wildlife Service’s Bald and Golden Eagle Protection Act.
 In the winter, biologists conduct aerial surveys along the Wisconsin and Mississippi rivers, and the Bureau of Natural Heritage Conservation coordinates volunteers for the national Midwinter Bald Eagle Survey.
 Read the annual Wisconsin bald eagle and osprey survey report for more details.

-The DNR's work with bald eagles is funded by tax checkoff donations on the state income tax form and by the "Adopt an Eagle Nest" program.
-For $100 a year donation, individuals and organizations are able to "adopt" a nest and help pay for surveys, rehabilitation, research, protection and education.
+The DNR's work with bald eagles is funded by donations to the Endangered Resources Fund – donate online today or choose "endangered resources" on the tax checkoff.
+You can also adopt an eagle nest for $100 a year donation; individuals and organizations are able to "adopt" a nest and help pay for surveys, rehabilitation, research, protection and education.